Annual Membership Renewal

 If a member’s certificate of registration is suspended, the Registrar will notify the member by mail at which time their registration expires and the former member is no longer authorized to practice medicine in Ontario.

 - We add a permanent notation of suspension to the physician’s record and public profile.

-- We circulate a list containing the names of all suspended physicians to Ontario hospitals and publish it in Dialogue.
+- We circulate a list containing the names of all suspended physicians to Ontario hospitals.

 If an expired physician wishes to resume practice in Ontario, they must submit an application for a new certificate of registration, pay all applicable fees, meet all registration requirements in force at the time of application, and be granted a new certificate by the College.